behreajj/AsepriteAddons/commands/README.md

 - `nextLayer`: Moves the active layer to the next layer up the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the top of the sprite layer stack is reached.

+- `nextSwatchBack`: Moves the active background color to the next palette index.
+If the tile map mode is `TilemapMode.TILES`, then moves the active tile.

+- `nextSwatchFore`: Moves the active foreground color to the next palette index.
+If the tile map mode is `TilemapMode.TILES`, then moves the active tile.

 - `nextTab`: Moves the active sprite to the next tab.
 Converts the fore- and background colors to RGB.
 If the slice tool is active, switches to the hand tool.

 - `prevFrame`: Moves the active frame to the previous frame index.
 Preserves timeline ranges of `RangeType.LAYERS`.
 If play once is false, then returns to the last frame after reaching the first.

 - `prevLayer`: Moves the active layer to the previous layer down the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the bottom of the sprite layer stack is reached.

+- `prevSwatchBack`: Moves the active background color to the previous palette index.
+If the tile map mode is `TilemapMode.TILES`, then moves the active tile.

+- `prevSwatchFore`: Moves the active foreground color to the previous palette index.
+If the tile map mode is `TilemapMode.TILES`, then moves the active tile.

 - `prevTab`: Moves the active sprite to the previous tab.
 Converts the fore- and background colors to RGB.
 If the slice tool is active, switches to the hand tool.